 Hence, by varying the reverse bias of the varactor diode the capacitance can be varied.

-- Varactor diodes produces considerably less noise compared to other conventional diodes.
+- Varactor diodes produce considerably less noise compared to other conventional diodes.

 - These diodes are available at low costs.